hlewbel/hb-dol-project/README.txt

 US DOL Data: http://ogesdw.dol.gov/views/data_summary.php - this is the key/column listing: whd_data_dictionary  and this is the full database (large): whd_whisard

+*** Note alt text for images - re accessibility
+** WAS GOING TO USE JAVASCRIPT/JQUERY FOR SENDING FORM TO DOL (BUTTON CLICKS, ETC)

 Project Outline:

 Tables: